Faculty

 Distinguished University Professor Award

 Established in 2005, The Distinguished University Professor Award recognizes sustained excellence in scholarship over a substantial career at Western.
 Scholarship is broadly defined to include research, teaching and service to the community.
-Thus, this award is not a recognition solely of research excellence, which is the purpose of the Hellmuth Prize, nor is it a recognition solely of teaching excellence, which is the purpose of the Pleva Award.
-The Distinguished University Professorship will recognize sustained excellence as a complete scholar.
+Thus, this award is not a recognition solely of research excellence nor is it a recognition solely of teaching excellence.
+The Distinguished University Professorship recognizes sustained excellence as a complete scholar.
+More Information

 Teaching Awards

-Western University's Award of Excellence in Undergraduate Teaching is co-presented by The University Students' Council, The Bank of Nova Scotia and UWO Alumni Association, to recognize, celebrate and award excellence in undergraduate teaching.
-Each year four award recipients are selected by the USC Teaching Excellence Awards Committee comprised of the USC VP Education, USC Teaching Awards Commissioner, USC Council members, student-at-large members, and Alumni members.
+The University Students' Council Award of Excellence in Undergraduate Teaching is co-presented by The University Students' Council and Western Alumni Association to recognize, celebrate and award excellence in undergraduate teaching.
+Each year four award recipients are selected from 16 nominations by the USC Teaching Excellence Awards Committee.
+More information

 Research Awards